AmericanRedCross/damage-assessment-bot/docs/DeploymentGuide.md

 3. On the right-hand side of the screen you should see a menu button labelled 'More options'.
 Click this to expand.
 4. In the expanded menu, click 'Trigger build'.
 5. Under 'SELECT A BRANCH', choose any branch you want to deploy to Dev.
-6. Under 'CUSTOM CONFIG', enter this exactly: `env: dev`
+6. Under 'CUSTOM CONFIG', enter this exactly: `env: deploy=dev`
 7. Kick off the deploy by clicking 'Trigger custom build' and the bottom.
 8. Your deploy should have started, you can monitor it's progress by going to 'Build History' to selecting the active build associated with your selected branch.